Hamilton 'truly believes' Mercedes can win in 2022

 Hamilton said that at the beginning of the season the car was performing so poorly he was concerned Mercedes would never return to competitiveness in 2022.

 "There was a long way back," he said.
-"Earlier this year I definitely wasn't sure we would ever get a win in this car but that was not the way we like to think.
+"Earlier this year I definitely wasn't sure we would ever get a win in this car, but that was not the way we like to think.

 "It felt there's a long way to catch everyone up knowing the progress everyone makes."